orxfun/orx-pinned-vec/README.md

 There is actually one problem, aggregations.
 By pushing a new element to the vector:

 * we change its `len`,
-* we change the the average value of some numeric property of its elements,
+* we change the average value of some numeric property of its elements,
 * etc.

 If we rely on the values of these functions to remain unchanged without a `mut` reference, we would be wrong.
-Except for this, there does not seem to be a side effect.
-Therefore, such a `push` operation with an immutable reference fits well the builders or constructors, which is the goal we want to achieve.
+On the other hand, such a `push` operation with an immutable reference fits well the builders or constructors where we keep creating things rather than performing computations on the created ones.
+This is the goal we want to achieve here.

 ### C.1.b - Undefined Behavior